Start container gardening today so you can find a good use for it at home and when SHTF!

 - Plant onion sets 4 weeks before the last average frost.
 Several onions can fit into a container by planting them in sets.
 Give them at least an inch of space before planting the next one.

 - Onions are grown in containers and usually need more water than those grown in garden beds.
 Keep the soil slightly moist.
 As soon as it dries out, water again.

-If you have any container gardening tips you would like to share please share in the comment section below!
+If you have any container gardening tips you would like to share, please let us know in the comment section below!

-Editor’s Note – This post was originally published in February 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 12, 2018, and has been updated for quality and relevancy.